CodeTanim/words-per-minute/README.md

 # How Does it Work?

 Since this is a terminal app, it must be run from the terminal.
 For our purposes, we are going to use the windows command prompt.

+The player will be shown a random sentence on the terminal screen as shown below: